-Over 2 million blog posts are published every day, vying for the attention of readers in the hopes of converting words into leads, sales, advertising clicks, etc.
+More than 2 million blog posts are published every day, vying for the attention of readers in the hopes of converting words into leads, sales and advertising clicks.

 If you’re reading this, it’s likely you’ve entered the blogging world to gain visibility in front of your target audience and build a content hub.
 But with readers inundated with such excessive amounts of information, it’s hard to stand out and engage with them.

-If you’re seeing a high bounce rate (explained by Hubspot in this concise, 100-word post), no social shares and low readership, it may be time to re-examine your writing.
+If you’re seeing a high bounce rate (explained by Hubspot), no social shares and low readership, it may be time to re-examine your writing.

 1. Your title doesn’t match your post